Dataset synthesis

 Few-shot prompting on seeds

 Give the generator 5 to 20 real examples and ask it to produce N more in the same format and style.
 The seeds anchor the output.
-Data Craft does this automatically when you provide seeds and run generation.
+When you generate through Prompt Studio, put the seed examples into the context so the drafted prompt carries them into your AI tool.

 Distilling from a stronger model